Bladder doesn't work. How does the bladder work?

 Age;

-Anatomical disorders of the vesicourethral region;
+Anatomical disorders of the vesico-urethral area;

 Forms of the disease